 L5 GPS or QZSS L5 navigation signal with carrier frequency of 1176.450 MHz.

+Next changed section

 6.2 GNSS Scenarios and Assistance Data for Assisted GNSS Minimum Performance tests

 6.2.1 General

 This subclause defines the GNSS scenarios and assistance data IEs which shall be available for use as specified in all UTRA, E-UTRA and NR A-GNSS Minimum Performance test cases defined in TS 37.571-1 [6] subclauses 6, 7 and 13.